batuhan-dilek99/batuhan-dilek99/README.md

 - 🎓: I've graduated with a Bachelor's degree in Computer Engineering from Cankaya University.
 - 🏫: Now I am studying a Master's Degree in Information Technologies in the field of Information at Tampere University
 - 🔭: I am a Web-Penetration Tester.
 - 🤔: I’m fond of Cyber Security and Machine Learning/Deep Learning.
 But I am curious and open to learn all CS subjects!
+- 🧑🏻‍💻: You can find my blog here -> https://batuhan-dilek99.github.io/
 <br/><br/>
 <h1>Tools</h1>
 <h2>Programming Languages</h2>